Top 10 Books Everyone Should Read at Least Once in Their Lives

 There are three books in this series, and I totally recommend them.
 Admittedly, the last one is a little messy and rushed at times, and the second one can be occasionally messy as well, but the first is beautifully written.

-The Mask of the Red Death - Edgar Allen Poe
+The Masque of the Red Death - Edgar Allan Poe